RSE-Sheffield/COMCUDA_lab_sheets/lab03 - OpenMP.md

 # Enabling OpenMP Support in Visual Studio 2022

 To enable OpenMP support in your project you will need to include the OpenMP header file (`omp.h`) and enable the compiler to use the OpenMP runtime.
 E.g. Access the project setting by right clicking on the project icon in the Solution Explorer and select `Properties`.
-In the project properties change `C++->Command Line->Additional Options` to `-openmp:llvm` for both the Debug and Release builds
+In the project properties change `C/C++->Command Line->Additional Options` to `-openmp:llvm` for both the Debug and Release builds.\footnote{C/C++ settings are only available inside the project properties when the project contains a `.c` or `.cpp` file.}

 ![The project properties interface for enabling OpenMP 3.0 support within Visual Studio 2022.](images/lab03_enableOpenmpInVisualStudio.png)